 Kunal’s initial established venture had been PaisaBack, which was a cashback and promotional platform for organized retailers.
 He later closed down the platform to establish FreeCharge in August 2010 alongside Sandeep Tandon, which was later in 2015, acquired by Snapdeal although the platform continued to operate as an independent entity under his leadership.
 After he exited the platform in October 2016 it was later acquired by Axis Bank in the month of July, 2017.
 Finally in 2018, Kunal announced the establishment of CRED.

-As highlighted in a Your Story article, after Kunal’s first venture FreeCharge had been sold to Snapdeal back in 2015, he spent a great deal of time travelling and in learning about developed nations.
-One common point that he noticed in particular was that in these nations there was a high degree of trust extended by the system upon the public.
-For instance, they had petrol pumps without any attendants or self checkout counters in supermarkets, without any cashiers.
+As highlighted in a Your Story article, after Kunal’s first venture FreeCharge had been sold to Snapdeal back in 2015, he spent a great deal of time traveling and in learning about developed nations.
+One common point that he noticed, in particular, was that in these nations there was a high degree of trust extended by the system upon the public.
+For instance, they had petrol pumps without any attendants or self-checkout counters in supermarkets, without any cashiers.

 This resulted in him acknowledging the advantages of a frictionless environment i.e an environment in which all costs and restraints relating to transactions are absent.
 In a LinkedIn post, he had emphasized how the system was trusted by the public as it constantly rewarded them for being dependable and respectable individuals.

 Yet here, in the Indian nation, the segment of the public which was dependable, had to pay the price for the acts of others and the absence of transparency and irregularity of information led to a lack of trust.
 He stated how the present model is stringent and left a great degree of scope for confusion and errors which the trustworthy segment of the public does not deserve.
 This led to the establishment of CRED.